 Can you imagine having churros with chocolate for breakfast while practicing Spanish with your host family?
 Or debating about soccer in a tapas bar with your new local friends?
 If you are eager to live these kinds of experiences, studying Spanish abroad is the adventure you need.

-In this article, we give you 10 key tips to squeeze the most out of your stay in Spain and manage to master the language spoken by more than 500 million people in the world.
+In this article, we give you some recommendations to squeeze the most out of your stay in Spain and manage to master the language spoken by more than 500 million people in the world.

 1. Surround yourself with natives and avoid English